Mike Rizzo: Washington Nationals

 Seeking to replace Joe Garagiola Jr. as the Diamondbacks' general manager, the team chose Josh Byrnes over Rizzo.
-As a result, Rizzo joined the Washington Nationals organization, when he was appointed Assistant General Manager and Vice President of Baseball Operations by Jim Bowden on July 24, 2006.
+As a result, Rizzo joined the Washington Nationals organization, when he was appointed assistant general manager and vice president of baseball operations by Jim Bowden on July 24, 2006.
 This move coincided with the franchise's ownership transfer from Major League Baseball to a Washington, D.C.-based investment group headed by Ted Lerner.

 Three days after Bowden's sudden resignation on March 1, 2009, Rizzo was promoted to general manager on an interim basis by team president Stan Kasten.
-He was named the full-time Senior Vice President/General Manager on August 20, 2009.
-On October 19, 2010, Rizzo signed a five-year contract extension and was promoted to Executive Vice President of Baseball Operations and General Manager.
+He was named the full-time senior vice president and general manager on August 20, 2009.
+On October 19, 2010, Rizzo signed a five-year contract extension and was promoted to executive vice president of baseball operations and general manager.
 The last two years of this contract were club options.

-On June 24, 2021 at Miami, the Nationals beat the Marlins, 7-3, marking Rizzo’s 1,000th win as General Manager since taking over the club during 2009 Spring Training.
-In doing so, he became the ninth active President of Baseball Operations/General Manager to reach the 1,000 win mark and the sixth active to do it with one team.
-Since 2012, the Nationals have the fifth-best regular season record in Major League Baseball over this span, behind only the Los Angeles Dodgers, New York Yankees, St. Louis Cardinals and Cleveland Guardians.
+On June 24, 2021, at Miami, the Nationals beat the Marlins, 7–3, marking Rizzo's 1,000th win as general manager since taking over the club during 2009 Spring Training.
+In doing so, he became the ninth active president of baseball operations and general manager to reach the 1,000 win mark and the sixth active to do it with one team.

-The Nationals have transformed into one of Major League Baseball’s perennially elite clubs, winning a World Series in 2019, earning four National League East titles (2012, 2014, 2016, 2017) and one Wild Card berth (2019) in the last nine seasons.
-For his efforts in leading the Nationals, Rizzo has been honored with several awards during his tenure.
-In April 2022, he was inducted into the Triton College Alumni Wall of Fame.
+The Nationals have had success under Rizzo, winning a World Series in 2019 and four National League East titles (2012, 2014, 2016, 2017) during his tenure.
+In April 2022, Rizzo was inducted into the Triton College Alumni Wall of Fame.
 In December 2021, he was named the Italian American Baseball Foundation Executive of the Year.
 After winning the World Series in 2019, he was named Executive of the Year by Baseball America and the Boston Chapter of the BBWAA.
 The Boston Chapter of the BBWAA also honored him with the same award following the 2012 season.
 He also garnered Executive of the Year honors in 2012 from the Pitch and Hit Club of Chicago, which followed 2011 Man of the Year honors from the Lido Civic Club of Washington, D.C.